octopusthink/nautilus/src/components/ui/Link/README.md

 import { Paragraph } from '@octopusthink/nautilus';

 <Paragraph>
-  Make sure to read the <Link to="https://tpsreports.com" external>TPS Reports</Link> prior to the Monday Mega-Meeting.
+  Make sure to read the <Link to="https://tpsreports.com" external useHref>TPS Reports</Link> prior to the Monday Mega-Meeting.
 </Paragraph>
 ```

 ## Voice & tone